 Carista is a Bluetooth LE adapter that works with iOS.
 In addition to working with OBD Fusion, it is supported by other third party apps and also works with the Carista app.

 Carista is a solid choice for a Bluetooth LE (BLE) adapter on iOS.
 As with other supported Bluetooth LE adapters, it is easy to connect and requires almost no configuration.
 We recommend this adapter if you also want to use the Carista app (requires a separate charge).
 If you are planning to use enhanced diagnostics, the Carista adapter will work with modules supporting legislated OBD2 protocols, and additional manufacturer specific protocols are not supported.

 The Veepeak OBDCheck BLE adapter is one of Veepeak's newest adapters that is compatible with iOS and works with a variety of third party apps including OBD Fusion.

 Veepeak is a reputable company that is easy to deal with and supports its customers well.
 They sell various other Bluetooth and Wi-Fi capable adapters, so make sure you are purchasing the BLE version if you are using an iPhone or iPad.
 This adapter supports all legislative OBD2 protocols but not manufacturer specific protocols such as MS-CAN.
 This shape of this adapter makes it easy to plug and unplug from your vehicle.
-Use promo code OBDFUS20 for 20% off your purchase of this adapter on Amazon.
+Use promo code OBDFUS20 for a discount on your purchase of this adapter on Amazon.

 The Tonwon Pro BLE 4.0 adapter uses Bluetooth LE and is compatible with iOS.
 This adapter includes an auto sleep function allowing you to leave it plugged into vehicle while not in use.